-Incorporated in 1816, the City of Pittsburgh is a relative newcomer to the history of southwestern Pennsylvania.
-Recorded history of the Pittsburgh area actually begins in nearby Washington County more than 16,000 years ago at the Meadowcroft Rockshelter; the oldest site of human habitation in North America.
-As a result, the greater Pittsburgh area is full of Native American history in addition to U.S. history and historical sites.
-Located at the confluence of the Allegheny and Monongahela Rivers and, the head of the Ohio River, Pittsburgh was referred to as the "Gateway to the West" from its early days as a frontier fort.
-Located along navigable waterways with an abundance of natural resources, (coal, timber, natural gas, iron and limestone), Pittsburgh was destined to become the industrial center for the growing nation.
+Located at the confluence of the Allegheny and Monongahela Rivers at the head of the Ohio River, Pittsburgh was referred to as the "Gateway to the West" from its early days as a frontier village.
+Easily navigable waterways with an abundance of natural resources, (coal, timber, natural gas, iron and limestone) helped Pittsburgh become the industrial center for a growing nation.